 For example, usually when one macro, nutrient, hormone, etc is made into a villain (i.e. saturated fat), we're probably only shown part of the full picture.

 This website is about self-healing, biohacking (DIY biology), epigenetics, nutrition, hormones, and more (without any dogma).

 My goal is for everyone to become educated.

 I wish for everyone to reach their indvidual maximum potential.

 I believe if we live in a collaborative society where everyone is living at their best, then we can help mankind in so many ways.

-If you belive in our mission, please support us with a donation.
+If you believe in my mission, please support me with a donation.

 This site, among other things, is a contribution of mine to help the world.